Jophmukendi/Web-Hosting-Infrastructure/docs/AWS-Infrastructure.md

 # Replace EC2_PUBLIC_IP with the public IPv4 address assigned to the EC2 instance.
 ```

 The AWS infrastructure has now been provisioned successfully.
 The Ubuntu EC2 instance is running inside a custom VPC with properly configured networking and security, providing a secure foundation for deploying containerized web applications.

-The next section, Part 2 – Linux Server Configuration and DevOps, focuses on installing Docker, configuring container networking, and deploying Nginx, MySQL, PHP, Apache, and Django services.